sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 ------

 Txtexo converts a text file written by `ExoTxt`_ back to an exodus file.
-(The netCDF utilities ncdump/ncgen can also be used to convert an exodus files to/from text.)
+(The netCDF utilities ncdump/ncgen should be used to convert an exodus files to/from text instead of exotxt/txtexo.)

 Zellij
 ------